sst/sst/www/docs/monitoring-your-app-in-prod.md

 const thundraLayer = LayerVersion.fromLayerVersionArn(this, "ThundraLayer", "<ARN>");
 ```

 You can then set it for all the functions in your stack using the [`addDefaultFunctionLayers`](constructs/Stack.md#adddefaultfunctionlayers) and [`addDefaultFunctionEnv`](constructs/Stack.md#adddefaultfunctionenv).
-Note we only want to enable this when the function is deployed, not in live debugging mode as the layer will prevent the debugger from connecting.
+Note we only want to enable this when the function is deployed, not in [Live Lambda Dev](live-lambda-development.md) as the layer will prevent the debugger from connecting.

 ```js
 if (!scope.local) {